It's Your Choice 2018

 Family Status Changes

 You need to file an electronic or paper application as notification for the following changes to your benefits/payroll/personnel office within 30 days of the change.
-Annuitants and continuants will need to contact ETF.
+Retirees and continuants will need to contact ETF.
 Additional information may be required.
 Failure to report changes on time may result in loss of benefits or delay payment of claims.

-You have the responsibility to inform your employer (ETF, for annuitants and continuants) of any dependents losing eligibility for coverage under the State of Wisconsin Group Health Insurance Program.
+You have the responsibility to inform your employer (ETF, for retirees and continuants) of any dependents losing eligibility for coverage under the State of Wisconsin Group Health Insurance Program.
 Under federal law, if notification is not made within 60 days of the later of (1) the event that caused the loss of coverage, or (2) the end of the period of coverage, the right to continuation coverage is lost.
-A voluntary change in coverage from a family plan to a single plan does not create a continuation opportunity.
+A voluntary change in coverage from a family plan to a individual plan does not create a continuation opportunity.

 If your last dependent is losing eligibility, you must file an application to change to single coverage.

-If an electronic or paper application is received by your benefits/payroll/personnel office for active employees (or ETF for annuitants/continuants) within 30 days of the following events, coverage becomes effective on the date of the following event:
+If an electronic or paper application is received by your benefits/payroll/personnel office for active employees (or ETF for retirees/continuants) within 30 days of the following events, coverage becomes effective on the date of the following event:

-If an application is received by your benefits/payroll/personnel office for active employees or ETF for annuitants/continuants, upon order of a federal court under a National Medical Support Notice, coverage will be effective on either:
+If an application is received by your benefits/payroll/personnel office for active employees or ETF for retirees/continuants, upon order of a federal court under a National Medical Support Notice, coverage will be effective on either:

 Note: This can occur when a parent has been ordered to insure one or more children who are not currently covered.